Smartphone security starts with the lock screen. Here’s how to protect it.

-Siri has become more and more important for iOS since her introduction back in 2011, and so by default, Apple lets you launch the program straight from the lock screen with a "hey Siri” command.
-This is fine if you want to check the weather or look something up on Wikipedia without unlocking your phone.
-But, while the lock screen blocks a lot of common Siri commands—relating to messages, emails, and other private information—there are some potentially problematic requests that still work.
+By default, Apple lets you launch its smart assistant straight from the lock screen with a “Hey Siri” command.
+That’s fine if you want to check the weather or look something up on Wikipedia without unlocking your phone, but it won’t answer most personal questions about messages, emails, and other private stuff until you’ve passed through security.

-You (or anyone else) can ask Siri, “What’s my name?" to see a phone owner’s name and mobile number, or "Who do I call most?" to see a list of recent calls.
-Presumably Apple leaves these options open so that, if someone picks up your phone, they can try and get it back to you.
-In practice, however, this allows a complete stranger to access your locked phone and discover who you are, where you live, and even where you've parked your car.
-If you’d prefer to protect this information and stop Siri from answering any questions at all until the phone is unlocked, head to the Siri menu in Settings and toggle the Access When Locked switch to off.
+You (or anyone else) can ask Siri, “What’s my name?” and the locked phone will show its owner’s name.
+Presumably, Apple leaves this option open so if someone picks up your phone, they can try to get it back to you.
+If you’d prefer to protect this information and stop Siri from answering any questions at all until the phone is unlocked, head to the Siri & Search menu in Settings and toggle off the switch by Allow Siri When Locked.

-Even without Siri, you can still give strangers who find your phone a chance to return it.
-Head to the Health app that comes as part of iOS.
-Tap Medical ID, then Create Medical ID, and you can specify someone in your address book as an emergency contact.
-This info can be accessed from the emergency dialer part of the lock screen.
-It's useful if you're caught up in a medical emergency, as well as those times when you've just left your phone on the bus.
+Even without Siri, you can give strangers who find your phone a chance to return it.
+Head to the Health app that comes as part of iOS, tap your user avatar (top right), then Medical ID, and Edit.
+There, you can choose someone in your address book as an emergency contact and add some information about yourself (like your allergies and age).
+To make this available on the lock screen to other people in an emergency, make sure the Show When Locked option at the bottom is set to Enabled.

-In addition to Siri, anyone can launch a phone’s camera from the lock screen too, with just a swipe to the left.
+Anyone can launch a phone’s camera from the lock screen, too, with just a swipe to the left.
 It’s not possible to go back through old photos, but someone could take new pictures.
 The only way to prevent this is to disable the camera completely, via Screen Time in Settings: Tap Content & Privacy Restrictions, then turn the toggle switch on and disable the camera from the Allowed Apps list.
 Doing so, however, means you won’t be able to use the camera at all until you enable it again, so it’s not a great solution.

-There are a few more settings to be aware of, which you’ll find under the Touch ID & Passcode menu in Settings.
-From here you can enable or disable the Today View (news summaries, weather reports), the Notifications View, Siri, Apple Wallet, and Reply with Message and Return Missed Calls features.
-Those last two are particularly important, as enabling them could let anyone instantly reply to a message without unlocking your iPhone's screen.
+There are a few more settings to be aware of, which you’ll find under the Face ID & Passcode (or Touch ID & Passcode) menu in Settings.
+From there you can enable or disable lock screen access to the Today View (which includes news summaries and weather reports), notifications, Siri, Apple Wallet, smart home control, and the Reply with Message and Return Missed Calls features.
+Those last two are particularly important, as enabling them could let anyone instantly reply to a message or call someone back without unlocking your iPhone.

 Lock screen settings for Android

-The options are pretty similar over on Google-powered phones, but with so many versions of Android around, it’s not as easy to provide definitive instructions, but these apply to the latest stock version of Android 12, and if you have something different, you should be able to adapt them to your own phone without too much trouble.
+The options are pretty similar over on Google-powered phones, but with so many versions of Android around, it’s not as easy to provide definitive instructions.
+The following tips apply to the latest stock version of Android 12, and if you have something different, you should be able to adapt them to your own phone without too much trouble.